djeada/Databases-Notes/notes/11_security_best_practices/02_database_security.md

 This creates a table where sensitive fields are masked when accessed by unauthorized users.

-### Patch Management
+#### Patch Management

-- **Definition**: The process of keeping software up-to-date by applying patches that fix security vulnerabilities and bugs.
+- The process of applying patches is critical to addressing **security vulnerabilities** and fixing bugs in software systems.
-- **Best Practices**:
-  - **Regular Updates**: Stay current with the latest patches and updates for the database software and underlying operating system.
+- Regular updates to database software and operating systems help stay protected against emerging threats.
-  - **Testing**: Before applying patches to production systems, test them in a controlled environment to ensure compatibility and stability.
+- Testing patches in controlled environments ensures **compatibility** and minimizes the risk of disruptions in production systems.
-  - **Change Management**: Use a formal process to schedule and document patch deployments, including rollback procedures in case of issues.
+- A formal change management process should include scheduling, documenting patch deployments, and establishing rollback procedures for issue resolution.

-### Network Segmentation
+#### Network Segmentation

-- **Definition**: Dividing a network into smaller segments or subnetworks to enhance security and performance.
+- Dividing a network into segments enhances **security** by creating isolated subnetworks with specific access rules.
-- **Benefits**:
-  - **Isolation**: Keeps critical systems like database servers isolated from less secure parts of the network.
+- Isolating critical systems like database servers from less secure areas prevents unauthorized access and improves protection.
-  - **Access Control**: Implements firewalls, routers, and switches to control traffic between segments based on predefined security policies.
+- Firewalls, routers, and switches enable **access control** by directing traffic based on predefined security policies.
-  - **Containment**: Limits the spread of malware or attackers within the network by confining them to a single segment.
+- Malware or attackers are contained within a single segment, limiting their impact and making detection easier.

 **Illustrative Diagram:**